PlatformAwareProgramming/CloudClusters.jl/README.md

 # CloudClusters.jl

-_A package for creating, using, and managing cloud-based clusters deployed at the infrastructure of IaaS providers._
+_A package for creating, using, and managing cloud-based clusters deployed with IaaS cloud providers._

 > [!NOTE]
 > Currently, _CloudClusters.jl_ only supports [EC2](https://aws.amazon.com/ec2/).
-Those interested can ask us about progress with other providers.
+If you are interested, we can ask about progress with other providers.
 > Contributors are welcome.

 ## Target users

-_CloudClusters.jl_ targets users of the Julia programming language who need on-demand access to cutting-edge computing resources offered by IaaS cloud providers to attend to high-performance computing (HPC) application requirements.
+_CloudClusters.jl_ targets Julia programming language users who need on-demand access to cutting-edge computing resources that IaaS cloud providers provide to meet high-performance computing (HPC) application requirements.

 ## Pre-requisites